Looking for some fun things to do in Halifax with kids? Here are 18 great ideas,

 3. Visit the Maritime Museum of the Atlantic

-Along the boardwalk, you’ll find the Maritime Museum of the Atlantic, one of Halifax’s most popular attractions.
+As mentioned above, along the boardwalk, you’ll find the Maritime Museum of the Atlantic, one of Halifax’s most popular attractions.

 Learn about Halifax’s maritime history; see exhibits on shipwrecks and lighthouses, including displays on the Halifax Explosion and the Titanic exhibit.